blomqvist/thesis/planning/planning_eng.md

 interface.
 From a testing perspective, this is the natural way to go.

 The fundamental part of this thesis is the development of an architecture as general as possible.
-It is therefore not vital that we implement all the existing options, as long as the architecture can be deemed good enough to handle them.
+It is therefore not important that we implement all the existing options, if the architecture can be deemed good enough to handle them.

 Further, one possible delimitation might be to hand off the MCU side of the development to The company.
 This option, however, depends on how much time The company can spare.
 This delimitation is only applicable if we decide to put the options handling in an external chip.
-In this case, all of the options currently existing shall be implemented.
+In this case, all of the options existing shall be implemented.

-The communication between the MCU and the indented extra unit will occur over the CAN bus.
+The communication between the MCU and the intented extra unit will occur over the CAN bus.
 This means that the protocol must be implemented in the prototype.
 The results will be validated with the help of a HIL (Hardware In the Loop) system and/or with a truck.